Accusations Against UNRWA Proven False: Jordan FM

 For his part, Lazzarini thanked Jordan for its support for the agency and its solidarity with Palestinian refugees.

-Lazzarini noted that "198 UNRWA employees were killed, 160 sites were completely or partially destroyed, and employees were arrested, tortured, and forced to confess to crimes they did not commit".
+Lazzarini noted that,“198 UNRWA employees were killed, 160 sites were completely or partially destroyed, and employees were arrested, tortured, and forced to confess to crimes they did not commit.”– NNN-PETRA

 Legal Disclaimer: